Queen Elizabeth National Park

 Located on the eastern side of the park, Kyambura Gorge is a stunning natural formation formed by the erosion of the savanna; It is also known as the “Valley of Apes” due to the habituated chimpanzee communities living in the area, offering visitors a chance to track and observe these intelligent primates.

-Activities to do at Queen Elizabeth National Park:
+Activities to Do in Queen Elizabeth National Park.

 Game Drives.